technix/atrament.ink/docs/atrament-extras/customization.md

 ## Fonts

 Atrament is bundled with four fonts: Fira Sans, Lora, Merryweather, and OpenDyslexic.
-User can switch fonts for the story text, unless they are explicitly defined for some elements.
+The user can switch fonts for the story text, unless they are explicitly defined for some elements.

 ### Applying font to text

 To change font for text, use `[font]` markup tag:
 ```
-This text [font=Courier New]uses fixed width font[/font].
+This text [font=Courier New]uses fixed-width font[/font].
 ```

 ### Adding and removing fonts